maryamhosseinali1/RNA-Seq-Analysis-Quality-Control-Trimming-and-Initial-Read-Mapping/README.md

 # **RNA-Seq Analysis: Quality Control and Read Mapping**

 ## **Project Overview**
 This project covers RNA-Seq data preprocessing, focusing on quality control, trimming of paired-end sequencing reads, and initial read mapping.
-I worked with colon cancer and normal tissue samples using tools like FastQC, Trimmomatic, and HISAT2.
-Due to time constraints, not all workflow steps were completed.
+I worked with colon cancer and normal tissue samples using tools like FastQC.

 ## **Objectives**
 The main goals were to clean and preprocess RNA-Seq data, improve read quality through trimming, and initiate read mapping to a reference genome.